 - Be particularly careful about sun protection and avoiding manmade UV rays (such as those from tanning beds)

-- Know your risk factors and plan to take the proper protection of sunscreens, sun blocking clothing and avoiding exposure between 10 AM and 4 PM.
+- Know your risk factors and plan to make use of sunscreens, sun blocking clothing and avoiding exposure between 10 AM and 4 PM.
+Protect your skin.

 - Be aware that having melanoma in the past makes you more apt to have it develop again.